vas3k/home-assistant-berlin-transport/README.md

 # Berlin (BVG) and Brandenburg (VBB) transport widget for Home Assistant

-Custom sensor component and lovelace card that displays upcoming departures from your defined public transport stops for Berlin and Brandenburg.
+Custom integration that displays upcoming departures from your defined public transport stops for Berlin and Brandenburg.

+This repository contains only the integration, **the Lovelace card itself lives here: https://github.com/vas3k/home-assistant-berlin-transport-card**

+You need to install them both.
+Preferably through HACS.
+We have separated two repositories to make installation through it more convenient.

 ![](./docs/screenshots/timetable-card.jpg)